natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 ~~~

 Parameter ``end`` controls which value will be displayed after all elements are printed.
-By default, line feed character is used:
+By default, new line character is used:

 .. code:: python